zerubeus/moog-sub37-mcp/README.md

 # Moog Sub37 MCP

-A Model Context Protocol (MCP) server that allows Claude and other MCP-compatible LLMs to interact with and control Moog Sub37 Monophonic Synthesizer via MIDI.
+A Model Context Protocol (MCP) server that allows Claude and other MCP-compatible LLMs to interact with and control the Moog Sub37/Subsequent37 analog synthesizer via MIDI.
+This integration enables AI-assisted sound design and parameter control of this legendary Moog synthesizer.

-#### A web-based version of this MCP server can be found at [senthgenie.com](https://www.synthgenie.com/).
-(You can ask for API key for free on discord)

-#### If you want help or would like to contribute to development, please join our [Discord community](https://discord.gg/ZFuSuegBMS).
+## About the Moog Sub37/Subsequent37

+The Moog Sub37/Subsequent37 is a powerful analog synthesizer featuring:

+- 2 oscillators with sub oscillators
+- Classic Moog ladder filter
+- Dual LFOs
+- Extensive modulation options
+- 256 preset memory
+- 37-key keyboard with velocity and aftertouch
+- Mono and Duo (paraphonic) modes
+- Built-in arpeggiator and step sequencer

-# Prompt examples
+# Prompt Examples

 ```
-"Use Sub37 MCP to design an evolving dark pad."
-"Use Sub37 MCP to design a Dark thick bass line."
+"Design a deep, resonant bass patch using the Moog filter's self-oscillation"
+"Create an evolving pad sound using both oscillators in Duo mode"
+"Program a sequence that showcases the Sub37's classic Moog lead sound"
+"Design a dark atmospheric sound using the Sub37's modulation capabilities"
+"Create a punchy bass sound perfect for techno using the multidrive circuit"
 ```

 ## Features

-- [x] Complete MIDI control interface for the Moog Sub37 Monophonic Synthesizer
+- [x] Complete MIDI control interface for all Sub37/Subsequent37 parameters
+- [x] Support for both Sub37 and Subsequent37 models
+- [x] Access to all synthesis parameters:
+  - Oscillator controls (waveform, pitch, sync)
+  - Filter controls (cutoff, resonance, envelope amount)
+  - Envelope generators
+  - LFO settings
+  - Modulation routing
+  - Arpeggiator/Sequencer parameters
+- [x] Preset management
+- [x] Real-time parameter automation

 ## Demo

-Watch Claude control the Moog Sub37 Monophonic Synthesizer in real-time:
+Watch Claude control the Moog Sub37/Subsequent37 in real-time:

 [![Claude controlling Moog Sub37](https://img.youtube.com/vi/EXf6lOTjla8/0.jpg)](https://www.youtube.com/watch?v=EXf6lOTjla8)